Jonathan Walker (abolitionist): Biography

-Put on trial in federal court in Pensacola, Walker was convicted, heavily fined and sentenced to be tied to a pillory, and publicly branded on his right hand with the letters "S S" (for "slave stealer".
-But to sympathizers it meant "Slave Savior".)
+Put on trial in federal court in Pensacola, Walker was convicted, heavily fined, and sentenced to be tied to a pillory, and publicly branded on his right hand with the letters "S S" (for "slave stealer").
+But to sympathizers, it meant "Slave Savior".
 United States Marshal Eben Dorr, who also traded slaves, executed the branding with a hot iron.
-Walker was then returned to jail, confined eleven months, and released only after northern abolitionists paid his fine.
-For five years after his release, Walker lectured on slavery in the northern and western states.
-For instance, in 1847/48 he was on a four-and-a-half-month lecture tour together with John S. Jacobs.
+Walker was then returned to jail, confined eleven months, and released only after Northern abolitionists paid his fine.